jonathanj101/Stock-Trading-App/README.md

     - In `__init__.py` change `from server.server_files import routes` to `from server_files import routes`
 - The reason to make these changes above is to prevent `ImportError` like shown on the screenshot below
 ![](./client/src/assets/images/import-error.jpg)

+## Summary

+My first Full Stack application ever built, really enjoyed and had fun while building this project.
+The challenges faced while making this project has enforced my understading of ReactJs Hooks, HTTP requests & Promises, as well as creating a PostgreSQL Database.
+Thus, using an Object-Relational-Mapper (ORM) like [Flask_SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) to facilitate the process of creating/updating/deleting data in the database.
+In addition, using my local machine CMD (Command Prompt) to exposed myself more to SQL statements or [PostgreSQL](https://www.postgresql.org/docs/) syntax.

 ## Setting up Database